berkeleyauv/electircal_overview/README.md

 - Create a github.com account

 ## Electrical Overview
-As the electrical team, we handle all the tasks related to the electronics side such as PCB design and the associated firmware.
+As the electrical team, we handle all the tasks related to the electronics side such as PCB design and creating the associated firmware.

 ## Becoming a full electrical member:
 - Express Interest